StefanHoutzager/elixir-dev-anywhere-docker/README.md

 13. If you want to check the status of the containers: sudo docker ps -a

-14. Give the containers a couple of seconds to start al processes before you go to the noVNC page in your browser, otherwise the port might prove idle.

-15. Point your browser to https://your external ip:6080/vnc.html (or use http), or use the inet address of the router (ifconfig)
+14. Point your browser to https://your external ip:6080/vnc.html (or use http), or use the inet address of the router (ifconfig)

-16. When you logged in sudo -i before you use iex

-17. Start intellij in the browser (right mouse should show a menu with an intellij item).
+15. Start intellij in the browser (right mouse should show a menu with an intellij item).
 This menu is configurable, if you want uncomment the following line
     /var/lib/docker/volumes/openbox/_data:/home/ubuntu/.config/openbox
     in docker-compose.yml, create the folder on your host and copy the contents of elixir-dev-anywhere-docker/openbox-config/.config/openbox into it

-18. Follow instruction here: https://github.com/KronicDeth/intellij-elixir to configure
+16. Follow instruction here: https://github.com/KronicDeth/intellij-elixir to configure

-19. Configure your IDE settings (the theme shown in the jpg contained in this github project f.e. is darcula) https://www.jetbrains.com/help/idea/2016.2/project-and-ide-settings.html
+17. Configure your IDE settings (the theme shown in the jpg contained in this github project f.e. is darcula) https://www.jetbrains.com/help/idea/2016.2/project-and-ide-settings.html

-20. Close intellij and copy the IDE setting from the running docker-container to the volume on your host (sudo -i to get rights): docker cp containernAME>:/home/ubuntu/.IdeaIC2016.2/config /var/lib/docker/volumes/intellij/_data/.IdeaIC2016.2
+18. Close intellij and copy the IDE setting from the running docker-container to the volume on your host (sudo -i to get rights): docker cp containernAME>:/home/ubuntu/.IdeaIC2016.2/config /var/lib/docker/volumes/intellij/_data/.IdeaIC2016.2

 #Credits